Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Acknowledgements

 \section{Acknowledgements}

-The work was funded by DSTL (contract 1415Nat-PhD\_59), EPSRC (EP/J015067/1, EP/N014995/1), the Royal Academy of Engineering, a Marie Curie Fellowship and Templeton World Charity Foundation.
-We thank M. M\"{u}ck and ez SQUID for helping with the amplifiers.
+The work was funded by DSTL (contract 1415Nat-PhD\_59), EPSRC (EP/J015067/1, EP/N014995/1), the Royal Academy of Engineering, a Marie Curie Fellowship, Templeton World Charity Foundation, and the the European Research Council (grant agreement 818751).
+We thank M. M\"{u}ck and ez SQUID for supplying and assisting with the amplifiers.

+The data that support the findings of this study are available from the corresponding author upon reasonable request.